MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 # MeVisLab Tutorial Chapter VIII {#TutorialChapter8}

 ## Using Third-party Software Integrated into MeVisLab {#TutorialThirdParty}
 MeVisLab is equipped with a lot of useful software right out of the box, like the Insight Segmentation and Registration Toolkit (ITK) or the Visualization Toolkit (VTK).
-This chapter works as a guide on how to use some of the third-party components integrated in MeVisLab for your projects via Python scripting.
+This chapter is intended as a guide on how to use some of the third-party components integrated in MeVisLab for your projects via Python scripting.

 {{<alert class="info" caption="Additional Information">}}
 You will also find instructions to install and use any Python package (e.g., PyTorch) in MeVisLab using the `PythonPip` module.